DestinE-Climate-DT/Climate-DT-catalog/README.md

 # Climate-DT-catalog

 This is the AQUA catalog for Climate DT.
 Includes catalogs for levante, lumi, MN5 and leonardo.
+This repository focuses on the catalog, **the main AQUA codebase will be open-sourced soon**.

 ## Available catalogs